 LOCATIONS: Saskatoon, London, and Brighton.

 Is Brodie Gwilliam the best farmer in BMX?
 It’s certainly possible.
-There are aren’t many contenders for this title other than Ian Schwartz, and it’s unclear if he still rides anymore.
+There aren’t many contenders for this title other than Ian Schwartz, and it’s unclear if he still rides anymore.
 One thing is for sure though, nobody integrates farming and BMX quite like Brodie.
 View Post

 The Bad 4 Life boys have been keeping warm the last couple winters in rural Saskatchewan.
 Join Jarek Mus, Zach Lokken, and esteemed barn owner, Brodie Gwilliam as they get weird indoors.
 This is Canadian creativity [and resourcefulness] at its finest!